hank619/crash-replayer/README.md

   dashboard to display and replay the crash
 - crash-replayer-server
   backend service to save the crash
+- crash-replayer-constans
+  some shred constants
+- use-crash-replayer
+  hooks for customer to easy integrate to crash replayer

 ## Tech stack
 - UMI4